EvanakagoldenFreddy/EvanakagoldenFreddy/README.md

 - 👋 Hi, I’m @EvanakagoldenFreddy
 - 👀 I’m interested in fnaf
 - 🌱 I’m currently learning abt fnaf
-- 💞️ I’m looking to collaborate with fnaf
+- 💞️ I’m looking to collaborate with fnaf the game
-- 📫 fnaf reach to me pls
+- 📫 fnaf reach to me pls the game

 <!---
 EvanakagoldenFreddy/EvanakagoldenFreddy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.